mkuthan/mkuthan.github.io/_posts/2022-07-07-gcp-api-usage.md

 What could we do?
 Open a ticket to the Dataproc support that we observe degradation of managed service?

 Wrong!
-If the root cause of the issue is not in Dataproc itself, Dataproc support does not help.
+If the root cause of the issue isn't in Dataproc itself, Dataproc support doesn't help.
 {: .notice--warning}

 When you fill the ticket for given Google Cloud Platform service (e.g. Dataproc), the support takes a look at internal metrics and logs of **this** service.
-The support does not know anything about your Spark jobs deployed on the Dataproc cluster.
+The support doesn't know anything about your Spark jobs deployed on the Dataproc cluster.
 So if the root cause of the issue is in another part of Google Cloud Platform ecosystem, Dataproc support is ... useless.

 ## Troubleshooting